TIDES-transit/TIDES/CONTRIBUTING.md

 ## Project Governance

-The TIDES Project Governance and the roles within are detailed in the [TIDES-governance][TIDES-governance] documentation.
+The TIDES Project Governance and the roles within are detailed in the [TIDES governance][TIDES-governance] documentation.

 ### [GitHub Access Levels](https://docs.github.com/en/organizations/managing-access-to-your-organizations-repositories/repository-roles-for-an-organization)